 If you exhibit any of these symptoms then it is important to seek immediate medical attention and to insist that your doctor conduct appropriate tests to determine whether you have suffered a heart attack.
 Your knowledge, and your insistence, may just save your life.

-Regardless of your knowledge,however, it is your doctor’s responsibility to properly diagnose your heart attack.
-If you’ve been misdiagnosed, or lost a loved one due to a misdiagnosed heart attack, please contact a Washington D.C and Virginia medical malpractice lawyer for information about your rights.
+Regardless of your knowledge, however, it is your doctor’s responsibility to properly diagnose your heart attack.
+If you’ve been misdiagnosed or lost a loved one due to a misdiagnosed heart attack, please contact a Washington D.C and Fairfax medical malpractice lawyer for information about your rights.